whosonfirst/go-whosonfirst-search-sqlite/README.md

 # go-whosonfirst-search-sqlite

+Go package that implements Who's On First fulltext search interface with a SQLite database.

+## Description

+`go-whosonfirst-search-sqlite` is a Go package that implementing Who's On First fulltext search interface with a SQLite database, specifically a SQLite database with Who's On First records indexed in [go-whosonfirst-sqlite-features](https://github.com/whosonfirst/go-whosonfirst-sqlite-features) `search` and `spr` tables.

-## Important
+### Important

 This is work in progress.
+Documentation to follow.

 ## Tools